bitcolorine/Je-suis-eclectique/_posts/2014-08-20-preparing-for-florence.md

 <span class="caption">Some people sketching to warm up.</span>

 After Florence, we return to Montreal.
-The real challenge begins then.
-The focus on finding the time to keep creating and being prolific when real life takes over.
+The real challenge begins then, finding the time to keep creating and being prolific when real life takes over.
-One thing is certain, I will not postpone this any longer.
-I will continue to write about the experience.

 Every day I believe that art happens simply when you stop postponing it.